labspire/spire-datasets/wspire/readme.md

 ## License
-wSPIRE data collected by Spire lab, Indian Institute of Science, Bengaluru is available at https://spiredatasets.ee.iisc.ac.in/wspirecorpus and the copyright data belongs to Indian Institute of Science, Bengaluru and the said data is released or distributed under CC-BY-4.0 license (https://creativecommons.org/licenses/by/4.0/legalcode.en).
-The user of said data is referred to the disclaimer of warranties section in the CC-BY-4.0 license agreement.
+wSPIRE data collected by Spire lab, Indian Institute of Science, Bengaluru is available at https://spiredatasets.ee.iisc.ac.in/wspirecorpus and the copyright for this data belongs to Indian Institute of Science, Bengaluru and the said data is released or distributed under CC-BY-4.0 license (https://creativecommons.org/licenses/by/4.0/legalcode.en).
+Users are advised to refer to the "Disclaimer of Warranties" section in the license agreement before using the dataset.

 ## Citation